MaPankow/student_form/README.md

 ... but not now.
 I first set up the long version and get it running because I have to reasearch and leanr new stuff to make shortcuts.

-The lunch options a a bit of a special task.
+The lunch options are a bit of a special task.
 As said in the descriptions, it should be a radio-type selection.
 But as I wanted the possibility to enter more than one option, I used checkboxes.
 I then decided for a field that gives the user additional options by first checking the field, and second, entering the option.
 The options are displayed in a list, and the 'other' option shows the user input.

 ## Cutting things short